 Brown and white was the most casual style of two tone shoes.
 They could either be a medium saddle brown or slightly darker milk chocolate brown.
 The photo above also shows a light tan brown that came out in the late 1940s.
 Black and grey was also a new combination in the later years.
 Black and white shoes were usually worn only by teens and youth.
 Black and white movies give us the illusion that men were wearing black and white shoes in the 1940s, when in reality they were brown and white.

-In the 1920s, they were only worn for sporty occasions, but by the mid-’30s and into the 1940s, two-tone shoes were acceptable to wear with suits (see man at the top of the page).
+In the 1920s, they were only worn for sporty occasions, but by the mid-’30s and into the 1940s, two-tone shoes were acceptable to wear with suits.
 A man who wore two-tone shoes took pride in keeping them looking smart.
 A bottle of white shoe polish traveled with him everywhere.

 1940s Men’s Saddle Shoe